Logic Optimization Meets SAT: A Novel Framework for Circuit-SAT Solving

-To explore the optimal logic synthesis sequence (i.e. logic synthesis recipe), we employ Deep Q-learning algorithm in this section to train an reinforcement learning (RL) agent.
+To explore the optimal LS sequence (i.e. LS recipe), we employ Deep Q-learning algorithm in this section to train a reinforcement learning (RL) agent.
 The RL agent is trained to make informed decisions to minimize solving time by learning from its interactions with the circuit environment.

-As shown in Figure~\ref{fig:rl}, at each step $t$ (where $t = 0, 1, ..., T-1$), the features of the current netlist $\mathcal{G}^t$ are extracted to form the state $s^t$.
+As shown in Fig.~\ref{fig:rl}, at each step $t$ (where $t = 0, 1, ..., T-1$), the features of the current netlist $\mathcal{G}^t$ are extracted to form the state $s^t$.
 Subsequently, the Q-learning agent utilizes $s^t$ as input and selects an action $a^t$.
-Then, the environment including the logic synthesis tool performs the synthesis operation based on $a^t$ and transforms the netlist $\mathcal{G}^t$ into a new netlist $\mathcal{G}^{t+1}$.
+Then, the environment including the LS tool performs the synthesis operation based on $a^t$ and transforms the netlist $\mathcal{G}^t$ into a new netlist $\mathcal{G}^{t+1}$.
 At the end of this step, the environment provides RL agent with a reward $r^t$.
 The above process is repeated for subsequent steps until $t = T-1$.
 During the training process, the objective of RL agent is to maximize the cumulative sum of the reward values.
-As a result, the trained RL agent is able to select logic synthesis operations step by step to achieve the optimal solving time reduction.
+As a result, the trained RL agent is able to select LS operations step by step to achieve the optimal solving time reduction.